-Juxtaproject is an interactive installation focusing on immersive portable technology fused into a projection-based installation.
-The piece is inspired by strange, alternative and twisted reality’s of the human form displayed in the work of Hieronymus Bosch, The Garden of Earthly Delights.
+Juxtaproject/Disparity is an interactive installation focusing on immersive portable technology fused into a projection-based installation.
+The piece is inspired by a strange, alternative and twisted reality of the human form displayed in the work of Hieronymus Bosch, The Garden of Earthly Delights.

 Each device within the installation projects surreal content producing its own visual and tactile characteristics, including striking audio and visual imagery.
 The portability allows for a creative interaction with audiences in moving and rearranging the content creating new and reformed versions of the human form.

 As part of my practice based research I have been using my time during the MA to work on a variety of different lighting, projection and digital projects.
 Working with Squidsoup on one of their new lighting projects in Kew Gardens allowed me to explore the realm of large immersive environment creation.

 Squidsoup are renown for immersive lighting environments developed off the basis of audience participation and interaction.
 With an extremely successful LED grid that’s recognised for its elegant immersion and beautiful tactile experience, the group are looking to take forward the conceptual ideas into a new area of development and research.
 The grid is connected to practical research into the exploded pixels and burst out of screen and into the physical environment.
 The grid uses colour systems, particle physics and flocking patterns to display a natural flow of imagery and shapes within 3 dimensions with the ability to interact audiences in a 3d space which they can move through to become further immersed.